-- Your child's progress is continually monitored by the class teacher and overseen by the Senior Leadership Team. - Progress meetings take place termly where your child's progress is discussed by the class teacher, Senior Leaders and the Headship Team. - Progress is reviewed formally every term and recorded on Classroom Monitor for Reading, Writing, Maths and Science.
-Progress in other areas, such as attendance and behaviour are also monitored. - The progress of children with a Statement of SEN/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCo will also monitor your child's progress throughout the year and may carry out additional assessments to check or track progress. - If your child is still not making expected progress the school will discuss with you: - o any concerns you may have - o any concerns the school has - $\circ~$ any further interventions or referrals to outside professionals to support your child's learning - \circ $\;$ how school and home can work together, to support your child.. - A range of ways will be used to keep you informed, which may include: - Home/school book - Telephone/texts - o Letters/certificates sent home - Additional meetings as required - o Reports
+- Children's progress is continually monitored by the class teacher and overseen by the Senior Leadership Team. - Progress meetings take place termly where children's progress is discussed by the class teacher, Senior Leaders and the Headship Team. - Progress is reviewed formally every term and recorded on Arbor for Reading, Writing, Maths and Science.
+Progress in other areas, such as attendance and behaviour are also monitored. - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The progress of children with an Individual Education Plan (IEP) is formally reviewed termly in consultation with parents. - The SENDCo will also monitor your child's progress throughout the year and may carry out additional assessments to check or track progress. - If your child is still not making expected progress the school will discuss with parents: - o any concerns they may have - o any concerns the school has - any further interventions or referrals to outside professionals to support children's learning - o how school and home can work together, to support children's needs. - A range of ways will be used to keep parents informed, which may include: - Home/school book - Telephone/ email/ text - Letters/certificates sent home - o Additional meetings as required - Reports